-Planet-friendly, low-waste cooking has been high on the agenda for many home cooks in 2020.
-It’s also becoming a priority for professional chefs and food writers, with the result that there is now an abundance of excellent, sustainability-focussed cookbooks on the market.
+Planet-friendly, low-waste cooking has been high on the agenda for many home cooks this year.
+It’s also becoming a priority for professional chefs and food writers, with the result that there is now an abundance of excellent, sustainability-focused cookbooks on the market.

 Melissa Hemsley’s Eat Green is the ultimate handbook for joyful, low-waste flexitarian cooking.
 Whether you’re vegan, vegetarian, or omnivorous, you’ll find plenty to love in this practical and beautifully styled book.
-With over 100 adaptable recipes covering everything from comforting one-pot meals to gorgeous cakes and puddings, as well as countless clever tips for cutting down on food waste, this is an indispensible guide to sustainable, feelgood food.
+With over 100 adaptable recipes covering everything from comforting one-pot meals to gorgeous cakes and puddings, as well as countless clever tips for cutting down on food waste, this is an indispensable guide to sustainable, feel-good food.

 Roxy Pope and Ben Pook are the dynamic duo behind So Vegan, the wildly popular Instagram account championing easy, fuss-free vegan cooking.
 They are on a mission, in their words, “to make it easy for everyone to eat more plants so that people and the planet can thrive”.
-Their latest book, One Pot Vegan, does exactly that with straightforward, flavour-focussed one-pot recipes designed to be accessible to veteran vegans and novices alike.
+Their latest book, One Pot Vegan, does exactly that with straightforward, flavour-focused one-pot recipes designed to be accessible to veteran vegans and novices alike.

 Another of our go-to guides for practical, sustainable, and creative cooking is Elly Pear’s Green.
 Green is not just a collection of recipes: it’s a framework for getting the most out of your fresh and store cupboard ingredients, so that you eat something nourishing and delicious every day of the week.
 With advice on batch cooking and super-quick midweek meals, as well as more complex recipes for weekend feasting, Green is destined to become one of the most-thumbed books in any cookbook collection.